Ge-Lab/MPKin-YSTR/README.md

 User manual and instruction video will be shared soon.

+## How to run it
+Download the jar file and double-click the jar file to run the program.

 ## Input data
 1. Y-STR haplotype population data
 2. Y-STR mutation rates